 Farécla, the maker of this car scratch remover paste, says it's made with a technically advanced formula and will remove surface scratches and scuffs from your car bodywork with ease.
 It promises: 'No need for expensive trips to the bodyshop.'

 Mantis Scratch Remover

 The Mantis Scratch Remover from JML was the cheapest car scratch remover we tested.

 Mantis says it can also be used on motorcycles, boats, caravans, alloy wheels and that as well as paintwork it will fix scratches on metal, laminated wood and plastics on top of paintwork.

 Meguiar's Scratch X 2.0 Car Paint Scratch Remover

 Meguiar's Scratch X 2.0 claims to be the must-have product for isolated paint problems and that it's not just a cover-up and permanently removes defects rather than simply hiding them.

 T-Cut is the car scratch remover brand that's so famous it's become the byword for products that get marks out of your car paintwork.

 This T-Cut scratch remover we tested is rapid in name.
 But is it rapid by nature?
-Some of the scratch removers we tested did a much quicker job than others. now or find out if that was the case with T-Cut.
+Some of the scratch removers we tested did a much quicker job than others.
+Log in now or find out if that was the case with T-Cut.

 Turtle Wax Scratch Repair & Renew